FAQ (Frequently Asked Questions)

 A: We offer programs for children ages 3 to adults of all ages.
 We offer recreational and professional programs as well as Spring and Summer camps.
 Birthday parties are also very popular!

-Q: Can I try a class before committing to a full session or camp?
+Q: Can I try a class before committing to a full session?

 Q: Are still photography and videotaping allowed?